Who we are

 Lobbying on your behalf

-At last Annual General Meeting last night (10th October, 2018) HACAN confirmed its continuing opposition to a third runway but also launched its ‘positive programme for change’ designed to get short and medium improvements to the noise climate for residents whether or not a new runway is built.
+At its 2018 Annual General Meeting HACAN confirmed its continuing opposition to a third runway but also launched its ‘positive programme for change’ designed to get short and medium improvements to the noise climate for residents whether or not a new runway is built.
 The key elements are below.

 Key HACAN Campaigns 2018-20